-- During construction and operations, diversions will be constructed around the affected areas to minimize erosion.
+- Road embankment slopes will be graded and stabilized with vegetation or rock as practicable to prevent erosion. - During construction and operations, diversions will be constructed around the affected areas to minimize erosion.
 A number of best management practices, including check dams, dispersion terraces, and filter fences, also will be used during construction and operations. - Off-road vehicle travel across Tonto National Forest will generally be avoided.